OmniFocus Tags Directory

 What do tags represent?

-A tag can represent a Getting Things Done (GTD) context or can be an additional bit of “metadata” that makes it easy to locate related actions, action groups, and projects.
+A tag can represent a Getting Things Done (GTD) context or provide “metadata” that makes locating related actions, action groups, and projects easy.

 For example, tagging actions with 🏡 Home makes it easy to identify all the actions that need to be done at home.
 Tagging actions with 🏖 Vacation identifies actions you’d like to complete before heading off on vacation, even if they could technically be completed after you return.